Sentencing delayed for Moncton youth worker who sexually exploited teen | CBC News

 During Wednesday's sentencing hearing in provincial court, Crown prosecutor Sylvie Godin-Blanchard said sexual intercourse "happened more than once."

-She requested the time frame of the information be amended to Nov.
-1, 2018, to March 1, 2019, when the victim turned 18 years old.
+She requested the time frame of the information be amended to cover a period of time that starts earlier and ends earlier than what was laid out in the original allegation.

 Defence lawyer Alexandre Robichaud said the Crown is changing the facts.